RascalSoftware/RAT/docs/source/DE.rst

 the choice of the stepsize fWeight.
 A good initial guess is to choose fWeight from interval [0.5, 1], e.g. 0.8.
-The crossover probability (between 0 -1) helps to maintain the diversity of the population but should be close to 1 for most. practical cases.
+The crossover probability (between 0 -1) helps to maintain the diversity of the population but should be close to 1 for most practical cases.
 Only separable problems do better with CR close to 0.
 If the parameters are correlated, high values of F_CR work better.
 The reverse is true for no correlation.